JanoschSkuplik/con4gis_maps/README.md

 upcomming features
 --------------------

-- more Basemaps (google, more stamen-maps, custom-maps etc...)
+- more Basemaps (google, more stamen-maps, etc...)
 - API
 - LayerSwitcher